hyperledger/toc/governing-documents/security.md

 perspective of the project.

-This vulnerability disclosure policy explains the rules and guidelines for Hyperledger Projects.
+This vulnerability disclosure policy explains the rules and guidelines for LF Decentralized Trust projects.
 It is intended to act as both a reference for outsiders–including both bug reporters and those looking for information on the project’s security practices–as well as a set of rules that maintainers and contributors have agreed to follow.

 ## Vulnerability Disclosure Process and Associated Rules

-All Hyperledger projects, including this project, follow the associated process and rules for vulnerability disclosures.
+All LF Decentralized Trust projects, including this project, follow the associated process and rules for vulnerability disclosures.
 We note that this outline is derived from the [OpenSSF maintainers guide](https://github.com/ossf/oss-vulnerability-guide/blob/main/maintainer-guide.md).